 Students develop literacy as they learn how to communicate ideas, concepts and proposals to a variety of audiences.
-Students read and interpret written instructions for specific technologies, often including diagrams and procedural writings such as user manuals, design briefs, patterns.
-They will prepare accurate, annotated drawings and may write project outlines, briefs, concept proposals, evaluations and project reports as well as specifications for production.
+Students read and interpret written instructions for specific technologies, often including diagrams and procedural documents such as user manuals and design briefs.
+Students may write project outlines, briefs, concept proposals, evaluations and project reports as well as specifications for production.

-The vocabulary used in Technology is often technical and includes specific terms for concepts, processes and production.
+The vocabulary used in Technology is often technical and includes specific terms for concepts, processes, materials, equipment and production.
 Students learn to understand that technological information is often presented in the form of drawings, diagrams, flow charts, models, tables and graphs.
 They also learn the importance of listening, talking and discussing the processes involved in technology particularly in articulating, questioning and evaluating ideas.